awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced.md

 The enhanced health system generates events when an environment transitions between states\.
 The following example shows events output by an environment transitioning between **Info**, **OK**, and **Severe** states\.

-![\[The Elastic Beanstalk environment dashboard showing enhanced health recent events\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/enhanced-health-events.png)
+![\[The Elastic Beanstalk environment overview page of the Elastic Beanstalk console showing enhanced health recent events\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/enhanced-health-events.png)

 When transitioning to a worse state, the enhanced health event includes a message indicating the transition cause\.

 Not all changes in status at an instance level cause Elastic Beanstalk to emit an event\.
 To prevent false alarms, Elastic Beanstalk generates a health\-related event only if an issue persists across multiple checks\.

-Real\-time environment\-level health information, including status, color, and cause, is available in the [environment dashboard](environments-console.md#environments-dashboard) and the [EB CLI](eb-cli3.md)\.
+Real\-time environment\-level health information, including status, color, and cause, is available in the [environment overview](environments-console.md#environments-dashboard) page of the Elastic Beanstalk console and the [EB CLI](eb-cli3.md)\.
 By attaching the EB CLI to your environment and running the [eb health](health-enhanced-ebcli.md) command, you can also view real\-time statuses from each of the instances in your environment\.

 ## Enhanced health reporting behavior during updates, deployments, and scaling<a name="health-enhanced-effects"></a>